-Students who study math online at Sterling Academy can utilize as much or as little as support as they need in a friendly, encouraging environment.
+Students who study math online at Sterling Academy can learn in a friendly, encouraging environment.
 Many tools are provided to tailor learning to the individual student to make each learning experience customized and individualized.
-Open communication with quick response time and continuous feedback keeps students on top of their learning with clear knowledge of their progress.
+Open communication with feedback keeps students on top of their learning with clear knowledge of their progress.
 Having self-directed math courses allows students to take ownership of their education while they develop pride and confidence.
-Students are able and encouraged to connect with their peers for academic support and socialization.

 Here is a short demonstration video from our Algebra 1 course.